 Ideally, you want to get pre-approved for a mortgage prior to shopping for a home.
 Otherwise, you risk missing out on a great opportunity if you need to make an offer but don’t have the pre-approval letter from the lender handy.

 Keep in mind that while some lenders can get you pre-approved in as little as one business day, others take a little longer.
 So, the earlier you get the ball rolling, the better.
-And once you’re pre-approved, the letter will be valid between 60 and 90 days, depending on the lender.
+Once you’re pre-approved, the letter will be valid for between 60 and 90 days, depending on the lender.

 What Factors Affect If You Get Pre-Approved for a Mortgage?